banando/pokemon/README.md

 ###icebox
+- [ ] As a user I want more pokemon
 - [ ] As a user I want elemental attributes to be considered
 - [ ] As a user I want more animation then just shaking
 - [ ] As a user I want easter eggs for pokemon